ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

-Finally the HTTP semantics may decouple the request target
+Finally the semantics of an HTTP response may decouple
+the effective request URI
-from the enclosed representation in a response - in this
+from the enclosed representation.
-case via the `Content-Location` metadata header field.
+In the example below, the `Content-Location` metadata header field
+explicits that the representation enclosed in the response
+refers to the resource available at `/books/123`.

 Request: